Events in 2018

 This workshop, led by an experienced teacher and editor, draws on a rich variety of departure points: the beginner’s mind of contemplative practice, the archetypes of tarot, conventions of storytelling, and experimental writing techniques.
 It is also informed by a working knowledge of the publishing industry, and most of all influenced by the love of reading and writing.

-Provisional schedule for the day:
+Programme for the day:

-10.30–11.30 Fire – Summoning the energies that drive your work
+- 10.30–11.30: Fire – Summoning the energies that drive your work

-11.45–12.45 Water – Feeling your way towards your readers
+- 11.45–12.45: Water – Feeling your way towards your readers

-14.00–15.00 Earth – Grounding your action in sensory experience
+- 14.00–15.00: Earth – Grounding your action in sensory experience

-15.15–16.15 Air – Clarifying your focus with symbol and structure
+- 15.15–16.15: Air – Clarifying your focus with symbol and structure

-16.15–16.45 The Spell of Writing – The Fifth Element?
+- 16.15–16.45: The Spell of Writing – Blending the Four Elements

 Coffee and tea will be provided during breaks, but you should bring/arrange your own lunch – there are many eateries in the area of London Bridge.